cypress-io/cypress-documentation/content/api/plugins/after-spec-api.md

 ### Delete the recorded video if the spec passed

 You can delete the recorded video for a spec when certain conditions are met.
-This will skip the compression and uploading of the video when recording to the Dashboard.
+This will skip the compression and uploading of the video when recording to Cypress Cloud.

 The example below shows how to delete the recorded video for specs with no failing tests.